vasilsky/NTE-auto-fish-bot/README.md

 p.s.
 VasilskY <(￣︶￣)>

 p.p.s.
 Most likely, the game has some kind of system with tracking player errors and countering bots, so sometimes you will have to stop the bot and make mistakes to maximize money (this is not accurate, just my guess, but in the absence of errors, as if the income has been cut and the fish above the 6th difficulty do not fall) (╥﹏╥)

+P.P.P.S.
+I forgot to add right away, I have a 2K monitor, most likely, if your resolution is not 14x1440, it will not work for you, you will have to rewrite, there are comments in the script for help.